The Righting Moment & Sailboat Stability

 Feeling a sailboat heel under him for the first time, a novice sailor may wonder what stops it from going all the way over.
-The righting moment is of course is the reason why it doesn't.
+The righting moment is, of course, the reason why it doesn't.

 Many years ago my son James asked me just that.